 Madeleine Shaw is a well-known and much loved Health and Wellness influencer.
 She is known particularly for her lessons in yoga, mindfulness and healthy cooking.
 Madeleine has established a large social following but – as is often the case – found that she could not engage or monetise that social following.

 She wanted to bring her most engaged fans, followers and students into her own brand community, into which she could build in-app purchases and turn all that engagement into revenue.
 So that’s exactly what we helped her do!

-Madeleine’s brand community app is a fairly unique commercial model.
+Madeleine’s brand community app is one of the most interesting brand communities examples from the commercial standpoint.
 The app is free to download and free users get access to a limited amount of the in-app content.
 They see what Madeleine is posting about and can see some of the classes and recipes.

 But, if her fans, followers and students want unlimited access to all of her content, classes and recipes, they need to purchase Madeleine’s 8-week health and wellness program for £49.99/$70.
 This is a one-off purchase and gives app users access to eight weeks of structured recipes and classes as well as unlimited access to all content in the app.

 And this is the fundamental difference between her online brand community app and social media.
 She has much more control over how she publishes content and monetises her following.
 When posting to the app, Madeleine and her team have the option to make posts exclusive, meaning that only paying users can see that piece of content.